“I want to be taken seriously. I’m sure other kids do, too.” — Hilde Lysiak

 Hilde was born in Brooklyn, New York, grew up in Selinsgrove, Pennsylvania, and currently lives in Selinsgrove, Pennsylvania with her mother, father, and three sisters.
 An online bio states that in addition to journalism, Hilde enjoys traveling to various places, indulging in outdoor activities such as biking and hiking, and spending time with her family.
 She is an avid animal lover and cherishes playing with her rescue dogs in her free time.
-An investigative reporter, Hilde is like a real-life Nancy Drew.
-In a Brit+Co interview, she said:
+As an investigative reporter, Hilde is like a real-life Nancy Drew.
+In a Brit+Co interview, she told how she got started:

 “I grew up traveling all around New York City with my dad while he was a crime reporter for the New York Daily News.
 Everything about his job excited me.
 I’m a bit of an adrenaline junkie, and going to different crime scenes and talking to victims and trying to put the pieces together was intense.
 And seeing his work the next day on the front page of the paper was amazing.
 It felt important.
 I realized quickly that it was something that I was passionate about.
 When my dad stopped working for the paper and moved our family out of the city, I didn’t want to stop reporting.
 Then, I learned the town I was moving to didn’t have its own newspaper, and I knew exactly what I had to do.”

 Orange Street News